MicrosoftDocs/fabric-docs/docs/data-factory/create-first-dataflow-gen2.md

     :::image type="content" source="media/create-first-dataflow-gen2/choose-data-destination.png" alt-text="Screenshot of the dataflows editor with the location of the Data destination selection emphasized." lightbox="media/create-first-dataflow-gen2/choose-data-destination.png":::

-15. At the moment, Azure SQL database is available as an output destination.
-We'll be expanding the list of available destinations over the next few months.
-For this step, you can configure an output to your Azure SQL database if you have one available, or skip this step if you don't.
+15. For this step, you can configure an output to your Azure SQL database if you have one available, or skip this step if you don't.
 Within this experience, you're able to configure the destination server, database, and table for your query results, in addition to the update method (Append or Replace).

     :::image type="content" source="media/create-first-dataflow-gen2/configure-output.png" alt-text="Screenshot of the Connect to data destination window with Azure SQL database selected." lightbox="media/create-first-dataflow-gen2/configure-output.png":::